-Similarly, if a welding operator uses a set of weld cables that are too small or undersized to work with a certain system or application, those weld cables may end up overheating or cause a voltage drop, which can greatly affect arc performance, especially when Pulse MIG welding.
+Similarly, if a welding operator uses a set of weld cables that are too small or undersized to work with a certain system or application, those weld cables may end up overheating or cause a voltage drop.
+This can greatly affect arc performance, especially when pulse MIG welding.

 Using a welding system can also make regular service and maintenance easier from a troubleshooting standpoint.
-Technicians will know better what problems to look for and can often pinpoint issues more quickly with a performance-matched system compared to components that are not matched.
+Technicians will know better what problems to look for and can often pinpoint issues more quickly with a performance-matched system.

 Welding systems available to meet various needs

-When selecting a welding system, there are many different types suited for various applications and needs.
-A full welding system typically includes a power source, a wire feeder (for a Flux-Cored or MIG process) and a gun for MIG welding or torch for TIG welding.
-In some cases, the filler metal may also be included or recommended to improve performance on a given application.
+There are many different welding systems for various applications and needs.
+A full welding system typically includes a power source, wire feeder, and a MIG gun or TIG torch.
+In some cases, manufacturers may include or recommend the filler metal to improve performance on a given application.

 Welding systems are typically matched together based on the manufacturer’s knowledge of how their features will mesh and on how they can help minimize known welding operator challenges in the industry.
 Oftentimes, manufacturers design systems around a specific outcome, such as improving productivity, reducing downtime, completing welds faster or reducing burn-through on certain materials.
-More specifically, a welding system could offer processes for welding aluminum without burn-through or distortion, or provide processes for welding the root pass in a pipe joint.
+More specifically, a welding system could offer processes for welding aluminum without burn-through or distortion.
+Another example is a system that provides processes for welding the root pass in a pipe joint.

 Welding system advantages

 These performance benefits can be especially important in robotic welding.
-Features and functions can be lost in these applications — with larger financial consequences — if the feeder and the power source, for example, are not communicating properly with the robot.
+Operations can lose features and functions in these applications — with larger financial consequences — if the feeder and the power source, for example, are not communicating properly with the robot.
 Robotic welding systems are also built to incorporate certain safety standards, which can make them a safer option than robotic systems that are put together piecemeal.

 To ensure all of the pieces are working optimally together in a robotic system, it is helpful to work with a reputable systems integrator who fully understands the system components.